canonical/superset-k8s-operator/CONTRIBUTING.md

 needed.
-It suits the scenarios that share a module's deployment; the few that start from an empty model of their own, such as the blocked-status scenarios in `test_deployment.py`, assert that the model is empty and so are worth selecting out with `-k` when reusing a model. `test_upgrades.py` still needs both options, because refreshing onto the packed charm is what its scenarios do rather than how their deployment is built, and it holds one baseline per model, so a reused model serves one of its scenarios rather than both.
+It suits the scenarios that share a module's deployment; the few that start from an empty model of their own, such as the blocked-status scenarios in `test_deployment.py`, assert that the model is empty and so are worth selecting out with `-k` when reusing a model.
+The scenario in `test_lifecycle.py` that redeploys the UI still needs both options, because deploying the packed charm is what it does rather than how its deployment is built. `test_upgrades.py` is skipped, because a kept model holds the refreshed charm rather than the published release its scenarios start from.
 There is one `integration-<module>` environment per scenario module, and the scenario steps are logged at INFO, so the run reads as the specification it came from.